gbmhunter/blog/content/programming/languages/c/object-orientated-c/index.md

 ---
 author: gbmhunter
-date: 2016-02-04 21:12:58+00:00
+date: 2016-02-04
 draft: false
 title: Object-Orientated C
 type: page
-url: /programming/languages/c/object-orientated-c
 ---

 ## Overview

 Although C is not generally thought of as an object-orientated language, it's flexibility does allow **object-orientated style code** to be written, albeit with slightly more verbose syntax than a "object-orientated" language such as C++.

 Object-orientated code is a broad term for a number of different coding ideas.
+These include:

-These include:  * _Encapsulation_.
-An object encapsulates all of it's data and functions (called methods in the object-orientated world).  * _Abstraction_.
-The user of an object can only see and use it's public interface, and has no knowledge of it's internal workings.  * _Polymorphism_.  * _Inheritance_.
+* _Encapsulation_.
+An object encapsulates all of it's data and functions (called methods in the object-orientated world).
+* _Abstraction_.
+The user of an object can only see and use it's public interface, and has no knowledge of it's internal workings.
+* _Polymorphism_.
+* _Inheritance_.

 The above points can be implemented in C with varying levels of success and simplicity.